blueskymanner/Unity-Dashboard-Game-Kit/Unity Dashboard Kit — Gaming-code/unity-gaming-code/README.md

 ## Flags

-We have several useful flags.
+We have several useful flags

 * `gulp --open` or `gulp server --open` - run dev server and then open preview in browser
 * `gulp --tunnel=[name]` or `gulp server --tunnel [name]` - runs dev server and allows you to easily share a web service on your local development machine (powered by [localtunnel.me](https://localtunnel.me/)).
 Your local site will be available at `[name].localtunnel.me`.